x81k25/k3s-baremetal-terraform/readme.md

 # k3s-baremetal-terraform

-A comprehensive Terraform project for deploying and managing a K3s Kubernetes cluster on bare metal servers with integrated Rancher, ArgoCD, and media services.
+A comprehensive Terraform project for deploying and managing a K3s Kubernetes cluster on bare metal servers with integrated Rancher, ArgoCD, PostgreSQL, MLflow, and media services.

 ## Overview

 This project contains Terraform configurations to automate the deployment of a full-featured K3s cluster on local bare metal infrastructure.
-It uses modular design to manage each component independently, including K3s installation, Rancher management, Kubernetes resources, ArgoCD for GitOps, and specialized media services.
+It uses modular design to manage each component independently, including K3s installation, Rancher management, ArgoCD for GitOps, PostgreSQL databases, AI/ML tools, and specialized media services.

 ## Repository Structure